Do you have difficulties recognising faces?

 Do you tend to recognise people by their hairstyle or voice?

 Do you struggle to recognize different characters in films?

 What is developmental prosopagnosia?

 Around 2% of the general population are born with developmental prosopagnosia (so-called 'face blindness'); a condition characterised by difficulties recognising faces.
 People with developmental prosopagnosia often use non-face cues to recognise others, such as their hairstyle, clothes, voice, or distinctive features.
 Sometimes individuals are unaware they have the condition, instead believing they have 'bad memory for faces'.
 In fact, prosopagnosia is entirely unrelated to intelligence or broader memory ability.
-The condition is unrelated to alexithymia and the majority of prosopagnosics recognise facial expressions without any difficulty.
-For an approximate indication of your face recognition ability, you can complete our free famous faces test and/or our new PI-20 questionnaire.
+While some prosopagnosics experience difficulties only with face recognition, others also appear to have difficulties interpreting facial expressions.
+In some cases, perceptual difficulties extend to non-face objects, such as cars and bicycles.

 If you think you might have prosopagnosia, you can complete the PI20 questionnaire, a validated measure of prosopagnosia severity.